Report an Error

 We recommend the NVIDIA GeForce GTX 760 OEM Rebrand for gaming with highest details at resolutions up to, and including, 1680x1050.

-Being a dual-slot card, its power draw is rated at 130 W maximum.
+Being a dual-slot card, the NVIDIA GeForce GTX 760 OEM Rebrand draws power from 1x 6-pin power connectors, with power draw rated at 130 W maximum.
 Display outputs include: 2x DVI, 1x HDMI, 1x DisplayPort.
 GeForce GTX 760 OEM Rebrand is connected to the rest of the system using a PCIe 3.0 x16 interface.
 The card measures 241 mm in length, and features a dual-slot cooling solution.

 ||Aug 25th, 2013